-The upgrade of the Ethereum blockchain to Ethereum 2 is imminent.
+The upgrade of the Ethereum blockchain to Ethereum 2 has begun.
 Ethereum 2 will be a new blockchain based on a Proof-of-Stake (PoS) that allows holders to stake Ether tokens (ETH) — something the market has been anticipating for quite some time.

 Staking — what is it?